kyma-project/community/docs/guidelines/releases-guidelines/02-kyma-release-process.md

     > **CAUTION:** The job assumes no manual migration is involved.
 If the upgrade process requires any additional actions, the pipeline is likely to fail.
 In such case, the owners of the components concerned are responsible for running manual tests or modifying the pipeline.

-3. On the release branch, update the `RELEASE_VERSION` file located in the `prow` folder of the [`kyma-project/test-infra`](https://github.com/kyma-project/test-infra) repository.
-It must contain the next release candidate version.
-Do it immediately after the release, otherwise, any PR to a release branch overrides the previously published Docker images.

-   For example, if the `RELEASE_VERSION` file on the release branch contains `1.4.1`, change it to `1.4.2-rc1`.

-4. Validate the `yaml` and changelog files generated under [releases](https://github.com/kyma-project/kyma/releases).
+3. Validate the `yaml` and changelog files generated under [releases](https://github.com/kyma-project/kyma/releases).

-5. Update the release content manually with links to:
+4. Update the release content manually with links to:

    * Instructions on local Kyma installation
    * Instructions on cluster Kyma installation